-Since 2004, there have been four separate FiTs in Victoria and their policy objectives have evolved over time.
-Only one of these schemes, the minimum FiT, is open to new entrants.79 The design of this FiT as it relates to the energy value of distributed generation was addressed through an earlier set of papers within this inquiry.80 None of the Victorian FiTs reflect the network value of distributed generation in payments.
+Since 2004, there have been four separate feed-in tariffs (FiTs in Victoria and their policy objectives have evolved over time.
+Only one of these schemes, the minimum FiT, is open to new entrants.88 The design of this FiT as it relates to the energy value of distributed generation was addressed through an earlier set of papers within this inquiry.89 None of the Victorian FiTs reflect the network value of distributed generation in payments.